 Huntington's Disease Treatment in Oklahoma City

 Huntington’s disease (HD) is inherited and causes a progressive degeneration of the nerve cells within the brain.
-The disease has a widespread impact on functional abilities and generally results in trouble with movement and cognitive thinking.
+The disease has a widespread impact on functional abilities and generally results in trouble with movement and cognitive thinking, which typically affects an individual’s ability to safely maintain an independent living lifestyle.

 About Huntington’s Disease